sql-formatter-org/sql-formatter/README.md

 New Features:

 - Convert keywords to uppercase with the `uppercase` config option
+- Configurable number of line breaks between queries with the `linesBetweenQueries` config option

 **SQL Formatter** is a JavaScript library for pretty-printing SQL queries.
 It started as a port of a [PHP Library][], but has since considerably diverged.